sbabcoc/Selenium-Foundation/docs/StructuringPageModelsWithComponents.md

 * `following-sibling::*` selects all siblings after the context node
 * `previous::chapter` selects all **chapter** elements that appear before the context node in the document, except ancestors

 Avoid expressions that start with either `/` or `//`, as these always traverse the entire document.
-There are legitimate applications for the other tokens, but you must exercise great care to avoid traversing outside the bounds of the page component search context.
+Expressions that begin with `..` will always traverse _outside_ the page component search context.
+There are legitimate applications for all of these tokens, but you must exercise great care to avoid traversing outside the bounds of the page component search context.

 # Driver Focus with Frame-Based Components

 In traditional **Selenium WebDriver** automation, the task of working with frames is often difficult and confusing.
-You're forced to include ubiquitous boilerplate code to switch driver focus between the frames you need to interact with and the main page that contains them.
+You're forced to include ubiquitous boilerplate code to switch driver focus between the frames you need to interact with and the contexts that contains them.

 With **Selenium Foundation**, the task of managing driver focus is handled for you automatically.
 The boilerplate code is entirely eliminated, allowing you to focus on modeling the behaviors of your application instead of the plumbing that connects your code to the browser.